nafdocs/nafdocs.github.io/README.md

 ## Status

-* Quite a few pages are still missing and be aware that NO images or PDF files has been included in the repository - that is on purpose.
+* Quite a few pages are still missing and be aware that NO assets (i.e. images or PDF files) have been included in the repository - that is on purpose.
 So images are included only by links to the Wordpress web-site.

 * Also no part of the MODEM model have been included - again all references links to the original Wordpress site.

-* The Viewpoint grid markup and stylesheets have not been re-implemented yet.

 Collaboration with stakeholders should use the features of Github such as pull requests and issues.